Leon Rosselson >

 An amazing song this, written by Leon Rosselson, whose lack of national treasure status is shameful.
 Ian Giles sings this and it was always a big song at the Half Moon.
 I also recently saw Roy Bailey perform it, which was something special.

 Lady Maisery sang Palaces of Gold in 2013 on their CD Mayday.
-And they sang it at Shepley Spring Festival on May 18, 2013:
+They commented:

 If the sons of company directors,